Coronavirus and UK Travel Quarantine Rules

 If the employee is not able to work from home and they do not have enough holiday entitlement to cover the period of quarantine or your business is unable to accommodate the extended period of absence you would be entitled to cancel the period of pre-booked holiday.

 To cancel a previously approved period of holiday you must provide the employee with the required period of notice.
-The minimum period of notice is at least the same length as the period of holiday to be cancelled.
+The minimum period of notice is at least the same length as the period of holiday to be cancelled so for a holiday lasting 14 days you would need to provide 14 days notice of cancellation.

 If you are considering cancelling an employee’s pre-booked period of holiday you should ensure you have considered all alternative options to ensure that the needs of the business are met.

-If an employee chooses to go ahead with a foreign holiday, having previously been told not to by you, and that holiday results in a 14 day absence from work through quarantine, you may consider disciplinary action.
+If an employee chooses to go ahead with a foreign holiday, having previously been told not to by you because you can not accomodate the period of quarantine, you may consider disciplinary action.

 Although the government has encouraged employers to act ‘sympathetically’ to employees’ subject to quarantine, that request is non-binding.